cory-buckley/vue-air-console/README.md

-# vue-airconsole
+# vue-air-console

 ## Project setup
 ```
 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles, hot-reloads for development, and opens the AirConsole developer environment
 ```
-npm run serve
+npm run start
 ```

 ### Compiles and minifies for production